findingsov/cashu-mint-docs/docs/05-Security/setupauthprovider.md

 ## Keycloak Admin Setup

 ### Realm and Client Setup
-Access the Keycloak Admin Console:
+Access the Keycloak Admin Console at the Keycloak admin URL:
-1. Click the Keycloak drop-down in upper left, and Create Realm for mint. e.g., nutshell, cdk
+1. Click the Keycloak drop-down in upper left, and Create Realm for the mint. e.g., nutshell, cdk
-2. Select Clients and set Client type=OpenID Connect and Client ID = cashu-client
+2. Select Clients and set
-3. Set up:
+    * Client type = OpenID Connect
+    * Client ID = cashu-client
+3. In the Client settings, configure:
+* Client Authentication = OFF
-* Client Authentication= OFF, or Access Type: set to Public (this automatically ensures no client secret is used).
+(This configures the type as public access and automatically ensures no client secret is used).
-* Standard Flow Enabled: ON (this is the authorization code flow).
+* Standard Flow Enabled = ON
+(This is the authorization code flow).
-* Implicit Flow Enabled: OFF (unless you explicitly need the Implicit Flow).
+* Implicit Flow Enabled = OFF
+(Unless you explicitly need the Implicit Flow).
-* Direct Access Grants Enabled: OFF (unless you want users to authenticate via resource owner password credentials).
+* Direct Access Grants Enabled = OFF
+(Unless you want users to authenticate via resource owner password credentials).
-* Service Accounts Enabled: OFF (this is for confidential clients needing a service account).
+* Service Accounts Enabled = OFF
+(This is for confidential clients needing a service account).
-* Device Authetication Grant : ON
+* Device Authentication Grant : ON
 4. For Web-based clients, provide proper root, home, and redirect URLs.
 Set a redirect URL of http://localhost:33388/callback.

 ### User Setup

-Your user needs to login in order to authenticate, so you need to define users and their initial passwords.
+Define users and their initial passwords.
+1. Select the Users tab and Create User
+2. After User creatiion, select the Credentials tab and Set password.
+Choose Temporary=On.